loginom/loginom-help-en-omegat/data/processors/integration/rest-request.md

 ---
 # ![ ](./../../images/icons/common/data-sources/web-rest-client_default.svg) REST Request

-Компонент позволяет взаимодействовать с внешним [REST-сервисом](https://ru.wikipedia.org/wiki/REST), отправляя ему GET, PUT, DELETE, PATCH, POST запросы и получая ответы.
+The component enables to interact with the external [REST service](https://ru.wikipedia.org/wiki/REST).
+It sends GET, PUT, DELETE, PATCH, POST requests to it and receives responses.
 The table with the request parameters is used as the input data set.
 REST service will get as many requests as there are rows in the input data set.

 > **Note**: As the input data set with the request parameters is optional, when it is not provided, the REST service call node will send the only request without parameters.

-В выходных портах узла формируются:
+The following data is generated in the output ports of the node:

 - Table of the service responses.
 - Additional data on the results of each request execution.

-В случае отправки GET и DELETE запросов, каждая строка входного набора должна содержать параметры запроса, а при PUT, PATCH, POST запросах — [тело HTTP-запроса](https://ru.wikipedia.org/wiki/HTTP#Тело_сообщения).
+If GET и DELETE requests are sent, each row of the input data set must contain the request parameters, and in the case of PUT, PATCH, POST requests, the [HTTP request body](https://ru.wikipedia.org/wiki/HTTP#Тело_сообщения) must be provided.
 When configuring the node, the random number of [HTTP request headers](https://ru.wikipedia.org/wiki/HTTP#Заголовки) is set.

-It is required to provide the configured [Connection to REST service](./../../integration/connections/list/rest-service.md) to work with REST service. Выбор метода HTTP-запроса, а так же определение списка параметров запроса осуществляется при настройке этого подключения.
+It is required to provide the configured [Connection to REST service](./../../integration/connections/list/rest-service.md) to work with REST service.
+The HTTP request method is selected, and the list of request parameters is defined when this connection is configured.
 The REST service call node checks the response type, and if the received response does not match the one stated in the `"Type of Response Content-Type"` parameter of the used connection, the output data sets of the node will contain error messages.

 ## Ports